SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

 You can deploy the SharePoint Framework solution to the SharePoint Server in these steps:

 1. Create service applications
-2. Prepare .sppkg package
+1. Prepare .sppkg package
-3. Create and configure app catalog site
+1. Create and configure app catalog site
-4. Add SharePoint Framework solution to modern SharePoint site
+1. Add SharePoint Framework solution to modern SharePoint site
-5. Add SharePoint Framework web part to modern page
+1. Add SharePoint Framework web part to modern page

 #### Create service applications

-**Prerequisites**

 Ensure the following service applications are enabled on the SharePoint Server:
 - App Management Service